The Bristal Assisted Living Blog

 • Contrasting colors for visual ease.

-To help the team members at the memory care community get to know your loved one quickly, it may be helpful to create an album that includes pictures and information about them.
+To help the team members at the memory care community get to know your loved one quickly, create an album that includes pictures and information about them.
 Include their likes and dislikes, as well as fun stories that demonstrate your loved one’s unique personality.
-Additionally, the album may also soothe your loved one while they are adjusting to a new environment.
+Additionally, the album may be a source of reminiscence therapy to soothe your loved one while they are adjusting to a new environment.

 Related: What is daily life like in a memory care community?